Graph visualization: the basics

 Creating a node-link graph model isn’t always the answer.
 Some datasets don’t feature connections, so there isn’t much value in applying the node-link structure to them.

 This table features a simple list of cars and their VIN numbers.
-Since each car has a unique VIN number, representing it in graph format wouldn’t reveal any hidden connections
+Since each car has a unique VIN number, representing it in graph format wouldn’t reveal any hidden connections.

 Why visualize graphs?

-Patterns in the data are easier to identify visually
+Patterns in the data are easier to identify

 You can simplify complexity and focus on what’s important